On the balance of probabilities if you own a flat in Ulceby you actually own a long leasehold interest over your property

-Leasehold premises in Ulceby with in excess of 100 years unexpired on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little upside in purchasing the freehold unless savings on ground rent and service charges merit it.
+Leasehold premises in Ulceby with in excess of one hundred years remaining on the lease are often referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and maintenance charges merit it.

 | Lender | Requirement |